michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0016.md

 - v: draw someone's attention away from something
 - v: disturb in mind or make uneasy or cause to be worried or alarmed
 ### Family
-distract: distracted, distracting, distraction, distracts+;distracted: distractedly;distraction: distractions
+- distract: distracted, distracting, distraction, distracts+
+- distracted: distractedly
+- distraction: distractions
 ### Examples
 - But it’s precisely because governments are distracted or incapacitated that there is a role for non-state actors.
 - It was one of many that distracted her from packing up her office.